dnsimple/dnsimple-support/content/articles/activity-tracking.markdown

 ---
 title: Activity Tracking
-excerpt: How to track events with activity tracking
+excerpt: How to review the list of events for an account or domain using our with audit log feature.
 categories:
 - Account
 ---